Celsorious/Online_meeting_detection/README.md

 -Program process status (Teams, Zoom...)

-On the grounds of this, it sends different information by serial protocol to an Arduino Nano which is responsible for turning on the RGB led status.
-Depending on its color (red or green) other people can know if we are busy or not.
+On the grounds of this, the program sends different information by serial protocol to an Arduino Nano which is responsible for turning on the RGB led status.
+Depending on its color (red or green), other people can know if we are busy or not.

 To control all its functionalities I developed a graphical interface to make it easier to use.